redteamcaliber/mimosa-rpm-package/docs/notes/uac-1.0-release-notes.md

 Mandiant-uac-ws-1.1-0 - February 12th, 2014
 ------------------------------------------

+### IOC Selection
+- Updated the expression display to the following format itemType(expression).
+- Hovering over the expression displays the expression string.

 ### Acqusitions
 - When selecting an acquisition a details dialog is now displayed including any related "issues".